 \section{Introduction}

-In a classical dynamical system, the behavior is deterministic if we can observe complete information for the system.
-However, it would be difficult to perform a perfect observation, and partial observation causes stochasticity.
-A simple example is the movement of a ball; if only the coordinate is measurable but not its velocity, it is impossible to predict in which direction and how much it will move next.
+In a classical dynamical system, the behavior is deterministic if one can observe complete information about the system.
+However, it would be difficult to perform a perfect observation, and a partial observation causes stochasticity.
+A simple example is the movement of a ball; if only the coordinate is measurable but not its velocity, it is impossible to predict in which direction and how much it will move at the next time.
 The effect of partial observation has also been discussed in statistical physics; constructing coarse-grained models from high-dimensional microscopic ones leads to time-evolution equations of a smaller set of relevant variables of interest.
 The unobserved variables could play a role as noise.
-In the recent development of data-driven approaches, the effects of partial observations are crucial because it could be difficult to observe all variables.
+In the recent development of data-driven approaches, the effects of partial observation are crucial because it would be difficult to observe all variables.
 Hence, it would be desirable to obtain even a portion of the overall information from partial observation.

 One of the famous ways for handling partial observations is the Mori-Zwanzig formalism \cite{Zwanzig1961,Mori1965,Zwanzig1973}.
-Mori and Zwanzig developed projection methods to express the effect of unobserved variables in terms of observable ones.
-The time-evolution equation for the observable variables is called the generalized Langevin equation.
-The crucial points in the generalized Langevin equation are as follows: \begin{itemize} \item Although the original dynamics is deterministic and Markovian, the generalized Langevin equation has a memory term that depends on the history. \item There is a term that could be interpreted as noise; the noise term represents the orthogonal dynamics and depends on the unknown initial conditions of the unobserved variables. \end{itemize} There are many works on the Mori-Zwanzig formalism.
-For example, some employed the Mori-Zwanzig formalism to improve prediction accuracy \cite{Chorin2000,Chorin2002,Chorin2006,Gouasmi2017,teVrugt2024,Netz2024}; there are so many related works, and see the reference in, for example, \cite{Netz2024}.
-Some works focused on data-driven approaches for the Mori-Zwanzig formalism \cite{Chorin2015,Meyer2019,Maeyama2020,Gonzalez2021,Tian2021}, and some discussed the application in neural networks \cite{Venturi2023,Gupta2025}.
+Mori and Zwanzig developed projection methods to express the effect of unobserved variables in terms of observed ones.
+The time-evolution equation for the observed variables is called the generalized Langevin equation.
+The crucial points in the generalized Langevin equation are as follows:

+\begin{itemize} \item Although the original dynamics is deterministic and Markovian, the generalized Langevin equation has a memory term that depends on the history. \item There is a term that could be interpreted as noise; the noise term represents the orthogonal dynamics and depends on the unknown initial conditions of the unobserved variables. \end{itemize} There are many works on the Mori-Zwanzig formalism.
+For example, some employed the Mori-Zwanzig formalism to improve prediction accuracy \cite{Chorin2000,Chorin2002,Chorin2006,Gouasmi2017,teVrugt2024,Netz2024}.
+There are many related works; see, for example, the references in \cite{Netz2024}.
+Some works focused on data-driven approaches for the Mori-Zwanzig formalism \cite{Chorin2015,Meyer2019,Maeyama2020,Gonzalez2021,Tian2021}, and some discussed its application in neural networks \cite{Venturi2023,Gupta2025}.

 Recently, a data-driven approach based on the Koopman operator has been connected to the discussion of the Mori-Zwanzig formalism \cite{LinKK2021,LinYT2021,Lin2023}.
 The Koopman operator \cite{Koopman1931} enables us to deal with nonlinear dynamical systems in terms of linear algebra.
 The well-known methods of incorporating data into the Koopman operator include the dynamic mode decomposition (DMD)\cite{Rowley2009,Schmid2010}, the extended dynamic mode decomposition (EDMD)\cite{Williams2015}, and the Hankel DMD\cite{Arbabi2017,Brunton2017}.
 For details of the Koopman approach, see the book \cite{Mauroy2020} and reviews \cite{Budisic2012,Mezic2013,Rowley2017,Mezic2021,Brunton2022}.
 In \cite{LinYT2021}, a discussion based on the Koopman approach naturally leads to the generalized Langevin equation and algorithms for estimating the key components from time series datasets.
 There are also some works on this topic; \cite{LinKK2021} focused on the Wiener projection, and \cite{Lin2023} employed regression-based projections.